fernandotcl/TinyEMU/README.md

 ## License

-TinyEMU is released under the MIT license unless otherwise specified in specific files.
+Unless otherwise specified in individual files, TinyEMU is available under the MIT license.

 The SLIRP library has its own license (two-clause BSD license).